 |Passport required||Return ticket required||Visa Required|

-To enter Israel, a passport valid for a minimum of six months from the date of entry is required by the nationals referred to in the chart above.
+To enter Israel as a tourist, a passport valid for a minimum of six months from the date of entry is required by the nationals referred to in the chart above.

 Due to a lack of diplomatic relations between Israel and many Arabic or predominantly Muslim countries, those with Israel entry stamps in their passports will not be allowed to enter the Arabic countries in question.
-To alleviate this issue, visitors are now given an entry card instead of a stamp on arrival which you must keep until you leave.
+To alleviate this issue, visitors are now given an entry card instead of a stamp on arrival to Israel, which you must keep until you leave.
 As of March 2017, foreign nationals may be refused entry to Israel if they have publicly called for a boycott of the country, or support an organisation that has called for it.

 Visas are not required by nationals referred to in the chart above for stays of up to 90 days for the purpose of tourism.